 Beef, pork export sales up on week

-The 2021/22 marketing year started June 1st for wheat, August 1st for cotton and rice, September 1st for beans, corn, and sorghum, and October 1st for soybean products.
+Physical shipments of soybeans were more than what’s needed weekly to meet USDA projections for the current marketing year.
+The 2023/24 marketing year started June 1st, 2023 for wheat, while 2022/23 got underway August 1st, 2022 for cotton and rice, September 1st, 2022 for beans, corn, and sorghum, and October 1st, 2022 for soybean products.
 The marketing year for beef and pork is the calendar year.